Bo Gu: Early life and education

 Qin was born in Wuxi, Jiangsu, in 1907.
-In his earlier years, Qin studied at the Suzhou Industrial School where he took an active role in activities against imperialism and the warlords tyrannizing China.
+In his earlier years, Qin studied at the Suzhou Industrial School where he took an active role in activities against imperialism and the warlords tyrannising China.
 In 1925 Qin entered Shanghai University, a university that was known for its impact on young revolutionists at the time.
-The ideas of Marxism and Leninism were taught there by early leaders of the Chinese Communist party like Qu Qiubai and Deng Zhongxia.
+The ideas of Marxism and Leninism were taught there by early leaders of the Chinese Communist Party (CCP) like Qu Qiubai and Deng Zhongxia.
 Qin showed a great interest in these teachings.
 Later that year, Qin joined the May 30th Movement which called for protests and boycotts against imperialism.
-This was a precursor to his involvement in the CPC.
+This was a precursor to his involvement in the CCP.

 In 1926 Qin was sent to the Moscow Sun Yat-sen University in Moscow, Russia where he continued to study both Marxism and Leninism.
-The Sun Yat-sen University was established under Kuomintang founder Sun Yat-sen's alliance policy with the Soviet Union and the CPC.
-Its aim was to systematically train young revolutionists for Chinese revolution in the Russian fashion.
+The Sun Yat-sen University was established under Kuomintang (KMT) founder Sun Yat-sen's alliance policy with the Soviet Union and the CCP.
+Its aim was to systematically train young revolutionists for a communist revolution in the Russian fashion.
 Using the alias "Bo Gu", which means "familiar with histories" in Chinese, Qin continued his studies while becoming acquainted with Wang Ming, a student who had come to the university a year earlier.
 Wang and Qin, along with many other students, such as Zhang Wentian, Wang Jiaxiang, and Yang Shangkun formed a group known as the 28 Bolsheviks.

 They regarded themselves as orthodox Marxists, destined to take charge of Chinese revolution.
-Furthermore, with Wang's connection to Sun Yat-sen University's vice president and future vice minister of the Eastern Department of Comintern, Pavel Mif, the 28 Bolsheviks gained influence.
-One example being their role as missionaries and interpreters for the 6th National Congress of the CPC held in Moscow, with chances to comment on Chinese affairs.
+Furthermore, with Wang's connection to Sun Yat-sen University's vice president and future vice minister of the Eastern Department of Communist International (Comintern), Pavel Mif, the 28 Bolsheviks gained influence.
+One example being their role as missionaries and interpreters for the 6th National Congress of the CCP held in Moscow, with chances to comment on Chinese affairs.